 A hurricane is defined in s.
 627.4025(2)(c), Florida Statutes, as a storm system that has been declared a “hurricane” by the National Hurricane Center of the National Weather Service.

-What’s more, hurricane deductibles in Florida apply to any damage that occurs from the time a hurricane watch or warning is issued until 72 hours after the watch or warning ends.
-Importantly, the deductible can only be applied once each hurricane season, which falls between June and November.
+What’s more, hurricane deductibles in Florida apply to any damage from when a hurricane watch or warning is issued until 72 hours after the watch or warning ends.
+Notably, the deductible can only be applied once each hurricane season, which falls between June and November.

 What Is the Definition of Hurricane Coverage?

 “Hurricane coverage” is coverage for loss or damage caused by a windstorm during a hurricane.
-The term includes damage to the interior of a building or to property inside a building, caused by rain, snow, sleet, hail, sand or dust if the direct force of the windstorm first damages the building, causing an opening through which rain, snow, sleet, hail, sand or dust enters and causes damage anywhere in the state of Florida.
+The term includes damage to the interior of a building or property inside a building caused by rain, snow, sleet, hail, sand, or dust if the direct force of the windstorm first damages the building, causing an opening through which rain, snow, sleet, hail, sand or dust enters and causes damage anywhere in the state of Florida.
 This is also found in s.
 627.4025, Florida Statutes.

 When Does the Hurricane Deductible Apply?

 When you submit a claim for damages after a hurricane, there is usually a special hurricane deductible you must satisfy first.
-The deductible is the amount that is subtracted from your insurance claim check for property damage or loss.
-Generally, the hurricane deductible ranges between one percent and five percent of the ins insured value of the home.
+The deductible is subtracted from your insurance claim check for damage or loss.
+Generally, the hurricane deductible ranges between one percent and five percent of the ins insured home value.